TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/poc.md

 projects.
 The idea is to provide an enriched environment with many integrations that can act as integration examples as well as demonstrate Tyk's capabilities.

-These libraries are constantly being improved and are used by the Tyk engineers, if you have any questions or would like to request an example of an specific integration or feature example you can submit a request to each of the repos respectively.
+These open-source projects are actively being updated and improved.
+They are also being used daily by Tyk engineers.
+If you have questions or would like to request an example of an specific integration or feature example you can submit a request to each of the repos respectively.

 Docker compose environment (tyk-demo)